jackyzha0/quartz/content/thoughts/how to practice and write lyrical philosophy.md

 See [[thoughts/my thinking while walking strategy]].

 Bunzl produced analytical philosophy.
 I want to produce beautiful words that delve into existence and foundational issues.
 How do I pull this of?
-Only [[Annie Dillard]] comes to mind.
+Only [[thoughts/annie dillard]] comes to mind.

 Raise the most profound questions but refuse to provide satisfying answers.